ronen567/just-the-docs/docs/optimizations.md

 - ***Oscillations***: this phenomenon can occure not only when gradient changes significantly in high curvuturs as depicted by Figure 4, but also when no matter the direction it  navigating in a plateau, where gradient is negligible but still may have slight differences which lead to oscliations

+# Review of Gradient Descent Variants

-This post reviews some of the most popular Gradient Descent variants which aim to answer Gradient Descent issues.
+This post reviews some of the most popular Gradient Descent variantsת which aim to improve Gradient Descent behavior.
+It's hard to compare between all those algorithms, and decide on the best.
+Results are very much dependent on nature of the learning task, which implicates on the nature of the Loss function.
+Anyway, rougly speaking, the reviewed algorithm can be divided into 2 categories:

-The next paragraphs describe the principles of the various Gradient Descent algoritms.
-Following that are graphical illustrations of these algorithms when applied on a 3 "cost functions" presented above, i.e. "easy convergence, "slightly oscilated" and "oscilated".
+- Momentum algorithms - convergence is accelerated if gradient points to the same direction over the update iterations or slowed-down if direction changes.
+Unlike the second category, these algorithms may tend to be less stable, though can sometimes be very fast.
+In this category we have **Momentum** and **Nesterov**.
+- Adaptive learning rate algorithms - the learning rate is regulated accrding to the root sum squared past gradients.
+Those algorithms are considerably more stable.
+Some of these algorithms incorporate momentum to accelerate convergance.
+In this category we have AdaGrad, AdaDelta, RmsProp, Adam, Adamax and NAdam.

+So here they are:

 # Momentum